xx

 Clinicians refer court-involved clients to

-educated consumers are more likely to feel heard, are more satisfied, and
+more likely to feel heard, are more satisfied, and

 are less likely to suffer the stresses of litigation.